The State of Our Churches

 Evangelicals Are Not Off the Hook

-Sometimes those of us who were raised in an evangelical or more serious Christian church setting (think expository sermons, usually preached by an older white dude), can get into the habit of thinking we're immune to most issues related to straying from the Biblical text.
+Sometimes those of us who were raised in an Evangelical or more serious Christian church setting (think expository sermons, usually preached by an older white dude), can get into the habit of thinking we're immune to most issues related to straying from the Biblical text.
 It has been an unfortunate wakeup call that indeed no, Evangelicalism is similarly susceptible to the spirit of our age.
 Instead, we have our own issues with with Christian Zionism, proto-feminism, and female pastors.
 It's possible that if we do nothing about the current Evangelical trajectory, we may just be 40 years behind the ECLA in apostatizing from the Faith.
 Let's check in on the Evangelicals, shall we?

 I could hardly believe the results above, so I went looking for additional datasets just to see if other sources had results as odd as the one listed above.
 Based on my parsing of Pew Research survey data, we can also see similarly horrifying results.